Battery H Hospital, located on a section of

 907 Pendleton Street

 The Battery H hospital building was made of wood siding, with hospital tents behind it.
-Other buildings made up their compound, spreading from Pendleton to Wythe, and between N. between Patrick and Alfred Streets.
+Other buildings made up the compound, spreading from Pendleton to Wythe, and between N. Patrick and N. Alfred Streets.
 Battery H served in Alexandria from March 1863 until January 1865.
 Seven men of Battery H died of disease during the war.

 CivilWarArchive.com.
 The source for the Civil War Archive website is Frederick H. Dyer, A Compendium of the War of the Rebellion, Part 3, The Dyer Publishing Company, Cedar Rapids, 1909.
 This work was compiled by a Civil War veteran from the Official Records of the Union and Confederate Armies and additional sources.

 The Quartermaster map shows a hospital on Pendleton Street, with hospital tents behind it.
 The map also shows Sutlers private quarters and a sink (the Quartermaster's term for a privy or outhouse).

 Location and the Site Today

 Battery H Hospital was located at approximately 907 Pendleton Street, between Alfred and Patrick Streets.
 Mid-twentieth century houses, built for World War II workers, now occupy the site.